isabella232/depot3/README.md

 * Both the client and admin tools are command-line only and fully scriptable
 * Admin command-line options allow integration with developer workflows and package-retrieval tools

 d3 is written in Ruby and available as a rubygem called ['depot3'](https://rubygems.org/gems/depot3).
-It interfaces with Casper via its REST API using [ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss), a ruby module that provides simple and powerful access to the API.
-It also uses Casper's backend MySQL database directly to provide enhanced features.
+It interfaces with Jamf Pro via its REST API using [ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss), a ruby module that provides simple and powerful access to the API.
+It also uses Jamf Pro's backend MySQL database directly to provide enhanced features.

 ## DOCUMENTATION